 WINDLE TRUST INTL

-Click on the image above to connect to Windle Trust International – UK, South Sudan and Sudan
+Click on the image above to connect to Windle Trust International UK, which also oversees the work of Windle in South Sudan and Sudan

 Each Windle Intl comes together to shape the overall strategy through the Council, we work together with refugees and conflict-affected communities:

 • to provide educational opportunity to those who lack it